Alaska Airlines Flight 261: Memorials

+Attempted fraud

 Two victims were falsely named in paternity suits as the fathers of children in Guatemala in an attempt to gain insurance and settlement money.
 Subsequent DNA testing proved these claims to be false.

-The crash has appeared in various advance fee fraud ("419") email scams, in which a scammer uses the name of someone who died in the crash to lure unsuspecting victims into sending money to the scammer by claiming the crash victim left huge amounts of unclaimed funds in a foreign bank account.
+The crash has appeared in various advance-fee fraud ("419") email scams, in which a scammer uses the name of someone who died in the crash to lure unsuspecting victims into sending money to the scammer by claiming the crash victim left huge amounts of unclaimed funds in a foreign bank account.
 The names of Morris Thompson and Ronald and Joyce Lake were used in schemes unrelated to them.

-As of May 2022, Flight 261 no longer exists, and Alaska Airlines no longer operates the Puerto Vallarta–San Francisco–Seattle/Tacoma route.
-Alaska Airlines now flies from Puerto Vallarta–Seattle/Tacoma nonstop with Flight 127 and Puerto Vallarta—San Francisco nonstop with Flight 1273.
-The airline retired the last of its MD-80s in 2008 and now uses Boeing 737s and Airbus A320s for these routes.